edreeseg/100-days-of-code/r1-log.md

 ### R1D3
 Today wasn't an easy day for me.
 Very tired all day, just struggling a bit with my thoughts and feelings, but I still did what needed to be done.
 Worked a lot of the JS-side of things on the todo app.
 Worked out a more sustainable way to store the todos, rather than just having them appear on the DOM.
 Wasn't able to look at SQL as much as I'd like, but I went over the syntax and language a bit, and hopefully I can work on it some more tomorrow.
 Also finished reading Chapter 9 of Eloquent Javascript, and completed the exercises.
 I really like using regular expressions, but at the same time, they can be insanely frustrating.

+### R1D4

+Not the most productive day today, but I suppose that will happen!
+I finished reading Chapter 10 of Eloquent Javascript, but haven't gotten around to finishing the exercises.
+I'm going to go through the code from Chapter 7 more thoroughly to make sure I fully comprehend everything that's going on with the robot, as that seems to be a big part of a couple of Chapter 10's exercises.
+I also worked more on my todo app, but mainly today was spent trying to figure out a problem the darn thing is causing me.
+Again, I suppose that will happen as well.
+The important thing is, I sat down and I did it.
+Whether I made progress or not, I still put the time in.
+And tomorrow, I'll do the same thing.